Gyrfalcon at Gilgo Beach, Suffolk County, New York

 The bird was apparently only put on the Rare Bird Alert because it was believed that it had moved on and was therefore out of danger from greedy falconers.
 So, of course, the bird was refound on Saturday and viewed sitting on an Osprey platform from Gilgo Beach.
 I heard about the resighting second-hand and raced out to Gilgo Beach only to find out upon my arrival that what was apparently the bird was sitting all the way across the bay on a small tree.
 The fog and rain and distance made seeing much at all difficult, though it was obvious that the bird was a large falcon and it looked pretty bulky.
 In the hour-and-twenty minutes I watched the bird through my scope it didn’t do much.
 The only action was when it looked like it pooped and then it flapped its wings twice.
 Those wings looked huge and broad at the base.

-Because my trip to Gilgo was unplanned and spontaneous I hadn’t warn clothes that were appropriate for the rain and was completely soaked through, cold, and aware that Daisy wasn’t happy that I had left her home doing laundry and watching Desi, our three-year-old.
+Because my trip to Gilgo was unplanned and spontaneous I hadn’t worn clothes that were appropriate for the rain and was completely soaked through, cold, and aware that Daisy wasn’t happy that I had left her home doing laundry and watching Desi, our three-year-old.
 So I packed it in, feeling 98% sure that the bird I saw was the Gyrfalcon, but not happy with the looks that I got.
 On my way home I got text messages from the birders still there that they had managed to confirm the identification.

 Yay, I guess?
 I needed better looks!